 There are different reasons for people to apply for an MBA.
-Some do it because they really want to learn, some do it because their friends are doing it, some are just following what their parents’ and relatives’ tell them, and others are doing it because they just want a degree.
+Some do it because they want to learn, some do it because their friends are doing it, some follow what their parents and relatives tell them, and others do it because they want a degree.

-If you are deciding to apply for an MBA course, what is your reason to study MBA?
+If you decide to apply for an MBA course, what is your reason for studying MBA?

-It is not worth it if you just want a degree.
-Honestly, that degree will be of no use if you don’t know the actual things that you learn in an MBA.
-If you want to join the MBA because your parents are telling you to or because your friends are doing it, think again.
-Is it really what YOU want?
+It is not worth it if you want a degree.
+Honestly, that degree will be useless if you don’t know the basic things you learn in an MBA.
+But, on the other hand, if you want to join the MBA because your parents are telling you to or because your friends are doing it, think again.
+Is it really what you want?

-In Nepal, most of the students do it because people think that they have to have a Master’s degree.
-It has become like a culture.
-Parental and peer pressure is also one of main the reasons.
+In Nepal, most students do it because people think they have to have a Master’s degree.
+So it has become a necessity.
+Parental and peer pressure is also one of the main reasons.

 When is an MBA Worth it?

-An MBA consists of different business-related subjects like finance, accounting, marketing, human resources, leadership, and entrepreneurship.
-If you really want to learn about these subjects and you want to pick a career in any of these fields, an MBA is worth it.
-Also, if you are in a managerial and leadership role or you aspire to be in these roles, an MBA is a good option.
+An MBA consists of finance, accounting, marketing, human resources, leadership, and entrepreneurship.
+If you want to learn about these subjects and pick a career in any of these fields, an MBA is worth it.
+Also, if you are in a managerial and leadership role or aspire to be in these roles, an MBA is a good option.

-For certain organizations, an MBA is a must-have criterion to be in a managerial role.
+An MBA is a must-have criterion for a managerial role for specific organizations.
 In such a case, you can pursue an MBA.
-If you are a working person with a few years of experience and you want to be in a better position at your organization, you can go for an Executive MBA (EMBA).
-There are many colleges that provide EMBA programs to corporate executives and managers who are already working and have gained enough work experience.
+However, if you are a working person with a few years of experience and want to be in a better position at your organization, you can go for an Executive MBA (EMBA).
+Many colleges in Nepal provide EMBA programs to corporate executives and managers who are already working and have gained enough work experience.

 Most people think that having an MBA degree is a prestigious thing.
-In reality, it is nothing like that.
-People don’t really care, especially in Nepal where it is a common thing to have an MBA degree.
+But, in reality, it is nothing like that.
+People don’t care, especially in Nepal, where it is common to have an MBA degree.
 The following are some of the myths about MBA.

 The first myth about an MBA is that it will be easy to get a job.
 If you think that having an MBA degree will magically get you hired in the big companies, then get ready to be disappointed.
-Recruitments are done on the basis of skills and not on the basis of which degree you have unless the job-requirement specifies the necessity of the degree.
+Recruitments are done based on skills and not on which degree you have unless the job requirement specifies the necessity of the degree.

 The second myth is that you will get paid more.
-Whether you are at your current job or you are looking for a new job, do not have high salary expectations just because you have an MBA degree.
-But if you were to get promoted in a managerial position and you completed your MBA or EMBA for this specific purpose, you might get a raise.
+Whether you are at your current job or looking for a new job, do not have high salary expectations because you have an MBA degree.
+But if you were to get promoted to a managerial position and complete your MBA or EMBA for this specific purpose, you might get a raise.

-The third myth is that you need to get into a top college.
-Honestly, college doesn’t really matter.
-Yes, a few things like good professors and infrastructures might matter but your ultimate goal is to get qualified.
+The third myth is that you need to get into a top MBA college.
+Honestly, college doesn’t matter.
+A few things like good professors and infrastructures might matter, but your ultimate goal is to get qualified.
 If you focus on the course and have a keen desire to learn, you can do it at any college.
 There is an old saying that where there is a will, there is a way.

 Last but not least, the fifth myth is that an MBA is only for management students.
-An example of this is me itself.
+An example of this is me.
 I had never studied management in my life.
 Yet I studied MBA and did quite ok.
-MBA is not just for management students or for those who want to become managers.
+MBA is not just for management students or those who want to become managers.
 Anyone can study MBA.
 Most people even think that those who study MBA end up working in a bank.
-With all due respect to everyone working in a bank, it is not necessary that you become a banker after your MBA.
+With all due respect to everyone working in a bank, you don’t need to become a banker after your MBA.
 There are a variety of other fields that you can work in.

-I’m going to say it again that if you are thinking of applying for an MBA, make sure that it is what YOU want and not what your friends, parents, or company wants.
-It does not really matter whether you have an MBA or not.
+I’m going to repeat it that if you are thinking of applying for an MBA, make sure that it is what you want and not what your friends, parents, or company wants.
+It does not matter whether you have an MBA or not.
 There are a lot of options for you to choose from.
 Explore a little.
 Think about it.

 If you want a job, develop your skills.
-If you want to make more money, learn about money and business.
+If you’re going to make more money, learn about money and business.
 It does not matter what degrees you have.
 Most of the world’s successful men/women did not even go to college.
 I bet nobody asked them for their degrees.

-Be the best version of yourself because, eventually, it is your character, your skills, your education (does not have to be academic education), and your contribution to the society that is going to matter, not your degree.
+Be the best version of yourself because, eventually, your character, skills, education (does not have to be academic education), and contribution to society will matter, not your degree.